shuhanxu93/project_mtls/README.md

 ### 20180302

 ```
-Hi John, the file for today's submission is week_3_report.py under the scripts directory.
+Hi John, David and Marco, the file for today's submission is week_3_report.py under the scripts directory.
 ```

 I have listened to another two amazing presentations during journal club today.